AugurProject/augur.js-docs/source/version2/includes/_callAPI.md

 #### **Returns:**

-* (string) Ethereum contract address of the Fee Window coming up after the current Fee Window ends in the specified Universe, as a 20-byte hexadecimal string.
-If the Fee Window contract for the next Fee Window does not exist yet, the address "0x0000000000000000000000000000000000000000" will be returned.
+* (string) Ethereum contract address of the Dispute Window coming up after the current Dispute Window ends in the specified Universe, as a 20-byte hexadecimal string.
+If the Dispute Window contract for the next Dispute Window does not exist yet, the address "0x0000000000000000000000000000000000000000" will be returned.

 ### augur.api.Universe.getOpenInterestInAttoEth(p, callback)